GT-LST/AAAI_CLF/README.md

 # PyTorch implementation of SMDA: Semi-Supervised Models via Data Augmentationfor Classifying Interactive Affective Responses

 This is a PyTorch implementation of our paper "Semi-Supervised Models via Data Augmentationfor Classifying Interactive Affective Responses" for AAAI shared task: CL-Aff Shared Task - Get it #OffMyChest.

+If you would like to use our codes, please cite the above paper.

 Currently, we have provided the core code for SMDA and  preprocessed train/dev/test data.
 If there is any questions, feel free to contact us.

 ## Requirements